 Transportation in Hamlin Beach State Park

-Hamlin Beach State Park is located just 25 miles west of Rochester, New York and is fairly easy to locate.
-It isn't out in the boonies or off of some small dirt road, it is located just off of the Lake Ontario State Parkway.
+Hamlin Beach State Park is located just 25 miles west of Rochester, New York, and is fairly easy to locate.
+It isn't out in the boonies or off of some small dirt road; it is located just off of the Lake Ontario State Parkway, which is very well-known in the area.
 The roads within the park are paved, although some of them are winding, leading many overnight visitors to choose to tow an extra vehicle.
-If you take advantage of this option you'll probably find it easier to get around and find parking.
+If you take advantage of this option, you'll probably find it easier to get around and find parking.
+During the wintertime, expect plenty of snow since this park is in upstate New York, so you must be prepared for this type of weather.

 There are plenty of areas to park around the park, but not necessarily right by what you want to see.
 For example, you'll have to hike or bike a good way to see Devil's Nose.
 You have to pay to tow an extra vehicle, but you can park it at your campsite since each site allows two vehicles.
 You can always hook up the trusty bike rack to your RV and bike your way around Hamlin Beach State Park.
 The trails and roads both allow biking, so you can get in a little cardio without totally wearing yourself out.
 Not to mention, it's faster than walking everywhere.